 Traditional Italian anise cookies are quick and easy to make with just a few ingredients, including anise extract.

-‘Tis the season for the cookie baking!
-This past weekend, my family and I had our annual Cookie Day!
-It’s one of my favorite Christmas traditions.
 We aren’t baking your plain ‘ole boring chocolate chip cookies.
 Don’t go thinking that I am hating on chocolate chip cookies because we do love us some chocolate chip cookies.
 But those can be baked any day.

 My family has been making these cookies for as far back as I can remember.
 Every year, we pick a date for cookie day, gather at my parent’s house, and roll and decorate cookies all day long.
 These are by far my favorite Christmas cookie.
 And they go great along with a tall glass of ice cold milk.